Prachurja-Saha/Java-practice/com/information/multithreadingandconcurrency/basics/java-multithread.md

 Asynchronous Processing:
 Many web applications use asynchronous processing to handle I/O operations without blocking threads.
 This allows a single thread to handle multiple tasks concurrently, increasing the overall capacity.

+# Need to know How Async operation is better for concurrent threads
+# ( my personal reason may be -> it does not stops the threads